My name is Katherine Grossman.

 What You Should Know About Me

 At best I’m an ambivalent blogger.
 I tend to take very long breaks away from the Internet.
 Time away from the Internet keeps my life positive, steady, productive and balanced.
 It’s not at all unusual for me to drop offline and out of sight for months at a time.
-When you see this page as the Home Page for GRANNY MILLER, you’ll know that I’m focusing on something else in my life for awhile and not actively writing.

 I first began publishing online in 2006 as a way to share with others what I had learned about self-reliance, homesteading and living deliberately.
 Most of my writing is confined to the winter months and during bad weather.
 During the summer and in good weather, a picture with a brief snippet on Instagram is about as much as I can manage.
 You can always connect with me there.